Turbo S generations contextualized by pop culture

 This derivative also had its fair share of horses under the bonnet.
 With 450bhp at its disposal, a proclaimed top speed of 189mph was well within reach, all whilst sitting amongst the updated, and more unique styling.
 That came in the form of 959-esque vents that were strewn across the front and rear bumpers, hinting at the performance this thing was really capable of.

 It was a big year for animated films with the release of the Incredibles and Shrek 2 as well as the highly anticipated Spider-Man sequel.
 Yeah! by Usher, Maroon 5’s This Love and Hey Ya! by OutKast were among the most popular hits of the year.
-On television, Friends aired its 236th and final episode bringing to a close the reign of a sitcom behemoth.
+On television, Friends aired its 236th and final episode bringing the reign of the all-time great sitcom to a close.

 2010 997.2 Turbo S